tomaskovarik271/PIPECD/DEVELOPER_GUIDE_V2.md

 ## 11. Key Development Learnings & Best Practices (NEW SECTION)

-This section consolidates key learnings and best practices derived from feature implementations, such as the Deal History / Audit Trail.
-Applying these can help improve development efficiency, code quality, and reduce common pitfalls.
+This section consolidates key learnings and best practices derived from feature implementations, such as the Deal History / Audit Trail and the initial "Welcome & Review" task automation.

 ### X.1 Database & Migrations

 *   **Migration Verification**: Always double-check the content of generated SQL migration files before applying them, especially when using tools to edit them.
 An empty or incorrect migration file can lead to significant lost time.
-*   **RLS Policy Completeness**: When creating new tables requiring Row-Level Security:
+*   **RLS Policy Completeness**: When creating new tables or adding functionality like activity assignments:
     *   Remember to define policies for all relevant operations: `SELECT`, `INSERT`, `UPDATE`, `DELETE`.
+    *   Ensure policies cover different access patterns (e.g., creator access, assignee access for system tasks).
-    *   Test RLS policies thoroughly, especially for `INSERT` operations which are often triggered by backend logic after initial checks.
+    *   Test RLS policies thoroughly, especially for `INSERT` and `UPDATE` operations which are often triggered by backend logic (e.g., Inngest functions, service methods) after initial checks.
 *   **Data Integrity**: Be mindful of data integrity issues.
-Incorrect data in one table (e.g., a user profile in `people` having incorrect name data) can manifest as bugs in seemingly unrelated features (e.g., incorrect user attribution in an audit log).
-Direct database inspection is crucial for diagnosing such issues.
+Incorrect data in one table (e.g., a user profile in `people` having incorrect name data) can manifest as bugs in seemingly unrelated features (e.g., incorrect user attribution in an audit log or activity assignment).
-*   **Table & Column Naming**: Clearly understand and use correct table and column names, especially when joining or filtering (e.g., `people.user_id` vs. `people.id` when linking to `deal_history.user_id` which references `auth.users.id`).

 ### X.2 Backend Services & Business Logic (`/lib`)